TL;DR - buzzwords suck and I want to rant about that.

 Just today I heard yet another story that illustrated a total misuse of this term, undoubtedly confusing all involved.
 I say, what’s in a name?

-DevOps For Networks
+DevOps For Networks Link to heading

 This leads me down the path of considering that the phrase “DevOps for networking” is just as useless.
 Although I’m sure this was certainly not intended, this phrase implies that there is a special sector of the DevOps movement that is specific to networking.
 Unless you’re focusing on specific tools (which you shouldn’t be) then this isn’t the case.
 The underlying business value is precisely the same.